-Now being punched in the face is thrown around on Twitter quite a lot.
+Being punched in the face is thrown around on Twitter quite a lot.
 It’s important to grow up and I do agree.
 It is a physical struggle if you will.
-It teaches you not only, that you won’t die, and it probably doesn’t even hurt that much.
+It teaches you not only, that you won’t die, and it doesn’t even hurt that much.

-But also that everything has consequences, that you can’t run away from your problems and a bunch of other important life-lessons.
+But also that everything has consequences, that you can’t run away from your problems and how it made you grow as a person.
+Hardened your shields.

-So if you were like me, and you’ve never been punched as a kid, do it voluntarily.
-I don’t mean start a fight at a bar.
+If you were like me, and you’ve never been punched as a kid, do it voluntarily.
+Don’t start a fight at a bar.
 Go to a martial arts club.
 Learn a fighting skill.
 Get used to it!

 And then apply this to other things more metaphorically.
 Go out of your comfort zone!
 Voluntarily get yourself into socially awkward situations.

-Silence is pretty quick and easy to explain.
-Because it is meant quite literally.
+Silence is quick and easy to explain.
+It is meant literally.
 Just shut the fuck up.
 With your wife, girlfriend, in a group of friends, co-workers.
 Just talk less.
 Why?
 The reason is twofold.

 First, you actually listen.